 Hong Kong’s Central district office rental, the most expensive globally, is set to extend its biggest decline since the global credit crisis, according to the world’s two biggest realtors.

 Banks and brokerages, faced with slowing corporate finance activities, are giving up space in Central for locations in the city where rents can be two-thirds lower.
 Global financial services firms, including Bank of America Corp.
-(BAC), Morgan Stanley, Goldman Sachs and UBS AG, have announced a total of more than 300,000 job cuts worldwide since the start of 2011, according to data compiled by Bloomberg.
+(BAC:US), Morgan Stanley, Goldman Sachs and UBS AG, have announced a total of more than 300,000 job cuts worldwide since the start of 2011, according to data compiled by Bloomberg.

 “It’ll be a fairly slow market in 2013,” CBRE’s James said in a Dec.
 28 interview.
 “We’re going to keep seeing bad news in the banking sector and that’s not going away in the first half.
 If they continue to cut back and hand back space, we could be in a similar situation in the second half.”

 An index compiled by Colliers International that measures confidence in the office leasing markets among brokers in Asia stood at 57.1 percent in the fourth quarter, compared with 62.9 percent in the first quarter and 55.1 percent in the third quarter.
 A higher number indicates a more optimistic outlook.

 The average rent for prime offices in Central dropped 12 percent from a year earlier to about HK$98.80 ($12.75) a square foot a month at the end of the third quarter, according to Seattle-based Colliers.
 That was the biggest drop since 2008.

 With financial services companies migrating their back offices -- and sometimes the entire operations -- away from Central, almost all other major office districts in Hong Kong posted gains in rental rates and drops in vacancies last year.